Skip to main content Skip to navigation

 The Student-Staff Liaison Committee (SSLC) is a committee made up of elected student representatives and member of staff within Economics.
 The members consist of elected representatives of each degree course and within a course, each year.
 You can find out who the members are and any further information here.

 We also run a number of Careers events and host a series of talks inviting economics Alumni to discuss their experiences of studying economics at Warwick, the key transferable skills that are important and their career journey since graduating.
-You can find upcoming career events here.
+You can find out about upcoming career events here.

 The Economics Department runs a Mentor Scheme to help first year students integrate more swiftly into the Department and University life.
 Each first-year student will be allocated to a mentor in the first few weeks of term.